 If you would like more information about RAD-AID, you can sign up for the e-newsletter and/or register for the annual conference.
 If you are interested in volunteer opportunities, visit the dedicated RP/RAD-AID portal.

 Dr. Arlene Richardson is a radiologist at RP Chicago.
-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.
+Radiology Partners is a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.